-Some Medicare Advantage Plans offer enhanced dental coverage.
+Some Medicare Advantage Plans extend enhanced dental coverage.
 Unlike Original Medicare, which tends to only pay for emergency or complicated dental procedures that are performed in a hospital, the Medicare Advantage Plan (Part C) might cover routine dental care, as well as many other dental services.
 The benefits and coverage may vary depending on the plan.

 What is Medicare?